Project Management Maturity Model and What It Means for Your Business

 While BI is not exactly an innovative technology, it is a wonderful way to assess risk management and understand if your business is headed in the right direction.

 In today’s day and age, there is a strong correlation between technology and business development.
-This becomes even more visible when it comes to project management improvement, where managers have access to a wide area of tools and platforms that can automate routine activities, provide valuable insight based on existing data, and improve overall team communication.
+This becomes even more visible when it comes to project management improvement, where managers have access to a wide area of tools and platforms that can automate routine activities, provide valuable insight based on existing data, and improve overall team communication and get project stakeholder buy-in.

 However, technology must be supported by well-designed business processes and procedures, in order to make sure your organization is headed on an upward path.
 In conclusion, PMMM shows the importance of both human and technological factors when it comes to business development.